|153A.01||[Repealed, 1988 c 689 art 2 s 269]|

 (vii) state and federal laws, rules, and regulations.

-(b) The examination shall be administered by the commissioner at least twice a year.
+(b) The practical examination shall be administered by the commissioner at least twice a year.

 On forms provided by the commissioner, each certified dispenser must submit with the application for renewal of certification evidence of completion of ten course hours of continuing education earned within the 12-month period of November 1 to October 31, between the effective and expiration dates of certification.
 Continuing education courses must be directly related to hearing instrument dispensing and approved by the International Hearing Society, the American Speech-Language-Hearing Association, or the American Academy of Audiology.
 Evidence of completion of the ten course hours of continuing education must be submitted by December 1 of each year.
 This requirement does not apply to dispensers certified for less than one year.